meowcodes/rithm-express-lunchly/README.md

 ## Running the tests

-`jest --watchAll` to run all the tests.
+`jest --watchAll` runs all the tests.

 ## Deployment

+-

 ## Built with